 On October 12th, 2014, someone with knowledge of Shanko’s identity as GallusMag/GenderTrender doxxed her on an anonymous cut-and-paste website.
 The anonymous poster provided a lot of dot-connecting information that outed Linda Shanko as GallusMag.
 We at The Transadvocate have made the decision not to link to that webpage because it discloses information about Shanko’s family.
 We’ve seen the damage done to trans women when TERFs/GCFs have forwarded private information and images to the family members of trans women, and we won’t participate in the same kind of abuse Shanko and other TERFs are known for.

-Additionally, an email was sent from a TERF (trans exclusionary radical feminist) who provided specific identifying information about Shanko.
+Additionally, an email was sent from a TERF (trans-exclusionary radical feminist) who provided specific identifying information about Shanko.
 The email contained a private conversation between the TERF and Shanko which corroborates information from the anonymous doxxing.

 On October 19th, 2014, before releasing Shanko’s name, The Transadvocate‘s Cristan Williams posted on her twitter account that GallusMag’s identity had been made known to some trans activists.
 Prior to identifying information about GallusMag’s uncovered identity was released by Williams, Shanko took to her blog to preemptively assert that the unreleased identity was incorrect.
 How Shanko expected people to believe that she knew the unreleased information was incorrect is not entirely clear; nevertheless, Shanko hasn’t backed down from claiming to know the information was incorrect prior to its release.

 Since GallusMag was publicly and definitively linked to Linda Shanko, trans community members began using Shanko’s name to accomplish further dot connecting.
-One of the first, and perhaps the most disturbing, discovery was of Shanko’s old MySpace Page (back-up copy).
+One of the first and perhaps the most disturbing discovery was of Shanko’s old MySpace Page (backup copy).

 First, it’s important to know who the historic Gallus Mag was and the folklore about her.
-This history and folklore gives context to Shanko’s taking GallusMag as her pen name on her blog.
+This history and folklore give context to Shanko’s taking GallusMag as her pen name on her blog.
 The Old Salt Blog describes the historic Gallus Mag this way: